 “Are you sure this is saving money?”

-With lists of supplies in the past, families typically spent up to $100 per student.
+With lists of supplies in the past, families typically spent up to $100 per student (and sometimes more).
 By buying in bulk, we are significantly reducing that price.
 Despite buying brands that tend to last longer and investing in some sturdier items, such as rulers and calculators, the bulk discounts available help us save money for all families.

 “What if I can’t afford this?”

 Please don’t worry.
 Pay what you are able.

 “So, does my student still need to bring anything from home?”